This guide explains how to set up your environment for developing on Helm and Tiller.

 git checkout -b feat/my-feature) and do your work on that branch.

-- When you are ready for us to review, push your branch to GitHub, and then open a new pull request with us.
+- When you are ready for us to review, sign your commit, push your branch to GitHub, and then open a new pull request with us.

 For Git commit messages, we follow the Semantic Commit Messages: